Spring onion, tahini and harissa smash potato salad

 Roasted veg (try it on carrots or cauliflower)

-Toasted sandwiches or mayo for a flavour kick
+Toasted sandwiches or mayo to add a spicy element

 What is tahini?

 Tahini is a paste made from ground sesame seeds, and it’s a staple in Middle Eastern and Mediterranean cooking.
-It’s rich, nutty, slightly bitter, and creamy — kind of like a seed butter.
-It adds silkiness and a nutty undertone that balances spicy or citrusy ingredients beautifully.
+It’s rich, nutty, slightly bitter, and creamy, kind of like a seed butter.
+It adds silkiness that balances spicy or citrusy ingredients beautifully.
 Most people may recognise it from adding it to hummus.
+And who doesn’t love to dunk some pitta in a tub of hummus?!

 What else can I use tahini for?

-Tahini isn’t just for hummus!
+Tahini isn’t just for hummus, oh no babs.
 Try it in:

 Salad dressings or dips